I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfrequestcompletionparams-getcompletionstatus.md

 <b>GetCompletionStatus</b> returns S_OK for a successful completion status.
 Otherwise, this method returns one of the error codes that are defined in Winerror.h.

-For a code example of how to use the <b>GetCompletionStatus</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff559084">IWDFIoRequest::GetCompletionParams</a>.

-<b>GetCompletionStatus</b> returns S_OK for a successful completion status.
-Otherwise, this method returns one of the error codes that are defined in Winerror.h.

-For a code example of how to use the <b>GetCompletionStatus</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff559084">IWDFIoRequest::GetCompletionParams</a>.

-<b>GetCompletionStatus</b> returns S_OK for a successful completion status.
-Otherwise, this method returns one of the error codes that are defined in Winerror.h.

-For a code example of how to use the <b>GetCompletionStatus</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff559084">IWDFIoRequest::GetCompletionParams</a>.

 ## Requirements
 | &nbsp; | &nbsp; |